Table Of Contents

 Point 1: Experience – years in the market

 Experience is, of course, the dorsal spine of any hiring.
-Years in the market can tell a lot about a professional: if he/she is not good enough, it would be out of the market long ago.
+Years in the market can tell a lot about a professional: if he/she is not good enough, they would be out of the market long ago.
 If you’re hiring an experienced PPC freelancer, ask for proof of his/her work, references or case studies.
 This will help you to better understand his/her career path.

 A great PPC freelancer should have extensive experience with Google Ads and other SEM tools.
 He/She should also be able to explain how these tools work and how to use them properly.
 In addition, he/she must be familiar with SEO, social media marketing, e-mail marketing, analytics, etc. You don’t want someone who knows only Google Ads but has no idea of the big picture.